Cooking Appliances¶

 Defining the cycles for cooking soup and rice¶

-for cooking soup it is assumed that the user needs 25 minutes divided into two parts:
+For cooking soup it is assumed that the user needs 25 minutes divided into two parts:

 cycle |